Patient responsibility

 Spend Down is a process that allows individuals with high medical expenses to qualify for Medicaid even if their income is above the Medicaid income limit.
 The Spend Down benefitAmount represents the total amount the patient will have to pay out of their own pocket before they can receive Medicaid benefits.

-When do payers include patient responsibility?
+When do payers return patient responsibility?

 Not all service type codes (STCs) require payers to return patient responsibility information.
 For example, health plans are required to support inquiries for the following STCs, but aren't required to return patient responsibility information for them.